-It’s too hot across much of the world at the moment, and not only are people, pets, and wildlife suffering, but our lawn care is suffering too.
+It’s too hot across much of the world at the moment, and not only are people, pets, and wildlife suffering, but our lawn care is suffering, too.

 It might sound trivial, but if you take pride in your yard, staring at a lawn of dry, yellow hay is no thanks for your hard work in keeping your garden lush and green.
-How can you save your lawn from the worst of the sun’s fury when the heat is getting to you and your local area has likely put water-saving rules in place?
+How can you save your lawn from the worst of the sun’s fury when the heat is getting to you, and your local area has likely put water-saving rules in place?

 #1 Mow with care

 Lawn care experts recommend mowing your lawn frequently but not too short.
 Different types of grass prefer different heights, so if you know what kind of grass you have, do a little research to find out what’s best for your lawn; but the usual advice is to set your mower on a high setting so that the grass remains 2-3 inches long.
 Avoid removing more than a third of your grass height at any one time, and be sure to use sharp mower blades.
-If you are looking for the best self-propelled lawn mowers in the industry, visit Green New Lawn for up-to-date information.
+If you are looking for the best self-propelled lawnmowers in the industry, visit Green New Lawn for up-to-date information.

 #2 Water deeply, not too often, and at set times

 The time of day you water is also important.
-In a heatwave, the authorities in your area may impose restrictions about the times when you’re allowed to run sprinklers, but even if that’s not the case, between 6 am, and 10 am is the best time to water your lawn.
-If your water is in a hotter part of the day, the water will evaporate before the roots of your lawn feel the benefit; watering at night is also discouraged because of the risk of disease.
+In a heatwave, the authorities in your area may impose restrictions on the times when you’re allowed to run sprinklers, but even if that’s not the case, between 6 am and 10 am is the best time to water your lawn.
+If your water is in the hotter part of the day, the water will evaporate before the roots of your lawn feel the benefit; watering at night is also discouraged because of the risk of disease.
 A wifi sprinkler system is a great way to water at the most efficient time of day without throwing out your own routine.

 #3 Repurpose water